awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. Create a Read Replica of your MySQL 5\.5 DB instance\.
+1. Create a read replica of your MySQL 5\.5 DB instance\.
 This process creates an upgradable copy of your database\.

    1. On the console, choose **Databases**, and then choose the DB instance that you want to upgrade\.

    1. For **Actions**, choose **Create read replica**\.

-   1. Provide a value for **DB instance identifier** for your Read Replica and ensure that the **DB instance class** and other settings match your MySQL 5\.5 DB instance\.
+   1. Provide a value for **DB instance identifier** for your read replica and ensure that the **DB instance class** and other settings match your MySQL 5\.5 DB instance\.

    1. Choose **Create read replica**\.

-1. When the Read Replica has been created and **Status** shows **Available**, upgrade the Read Replica to MySQL 5\.6:
+1. When the read replica has been created and **Status** shows **Available**, upgrade the read replica to MySQL 5\.6:

-   1. On the console, choose **Databases**, and then choose the Read Replica that you just created\.
+   1. On the console, choose **Databases**, and then choose the read replica that you just created\.

    1. Choose **Modify**\.